-New routines for social distancing should be taught through Interactive Modeling, starting with the "what" and "why."

-If your space is large enough for a circle, consider using place markers for the spacing and model how to move from their desk to a place in the circle.

-If students are wearing a mask, it may take them some time to adjust to using the mask, so talking and hearing others may be hard at first.
+In-Person Virtual New routines for social distancing should be taught through Interactive Modeling, starting with the "what" and "why."
+If your space is large enough for a circle, consider New routines for virtual interaction need to be taught and modeled, including clear expecta- tions for muting/unmuting, video on/off, etc. Students will lean on you for direction and conusing place markers for the spacing and model how to come to the designated spot. sistency.
+Simple rules such as "Only your face in the screen" and "Video on" will help build rou- tines for participation.
+If students are wearing masks, it may take them some time to adjust to using the mask, so talking and hearing others may be hard at first.
 Ease into sharing so everyone can hear.
-Avoid voice-overs (repeating what students have said).
+Avoid voice- overs (repeating what students have just said).
+Consider a visual cue for students to mute or unmute.
+Tell students they will all be muted when they enter the meeting and explain how to unmute when it is their turn to talk.
 Don't look for perfection.
-Adjust as needed.
-Keep the goals in mind, while creating a daily routine that students will look forward to each day.
+Keep the goals in mind, while creating a daily routine that students will look forward to each day, and adjust as needed.

-New routines for virtual interaction need to be taught and modeled, including clear expectations for muting/unmuting, when video should be on, and so on.

-Consider using a visual cue for students as a signal to mute or unmute.
-Tell students they will all be muted when they enter the meeting, and teach them how to unmute when it is their turn to talk.

-Students will lean on you for direction and consistency.
-Simple rules such as "only your face in the screen" and "video on" will help build routines for participation.

 Don't look for perfection.
-Adjust as needed.
-When you make mistakes, students will see you as a learner, and this will build trust and mutual respect.
+Keep the goals in mind, while creating a daily routine that students will look forward to each day, and adjust as needed.
+When you make mistakes, students will see you as a learner, which helps build trust and mutual respect.

-Keep the goals in mind, while creating a daily routine that students will look forward to each day.

-Note:

-We have provided full plans for you for each day.
-However, you might choose to spread out the suggestions from Day 1 over several days, as your ultimate goal is to create community.
-You could simply do a greeting on Day 1 and gradually build into a full Morning Meeting.
+Week 1 \cdot Day 1

+Grade 4

-- Establish predictability and a sense of safety - Create a sense of belonging and significance for students - Encourage and share experiences and connections to create a welcoming and inclusive environment
+- Establish predictability and a sense of safety - reate a sense of belonging and significance for students - Encourage and share experiences and connections to create a welcoming and inclusive environment

-Daily Focus: Simple interaction and participation in Morning Meeting; introduce what Morning Meeting is and the simple rules for Morning Meeting, either in person or virtual
+Daily Focus: Simple interaction and participation in the Morning Meeting; introduce what a Morning Meeting is and the simple rules for the meeting, depending on whether it is in-person or virtual.

-Greeting: First Name Introduction and Good Morning
+Greeting: First and Last Name Introduction and Good Morning

-In-Person Virtual Tell students that they will greet everyone with the greeting "Good morning" and their first name.
-Model the introduction: "Hello, my name is" Tell students to greet you by saying, "Good morning," Each student introduces themselves with their first name: "Hello, my name is," The class responds: "Good morning," If the students are in a circle, go around the circle.
+In-Person Virtual Explain that today everyone will introduce them- selves using their first and last name, and then they will be greeted by the class.
+Model the intro- duction: "Hi, my name is" Tell students to now all greet you by saying, "Good morning, " Each student then introduces themselves with their first and last name and classmates respond, "Good morning," If in a circle, go around the circle.
 If not, you can call the order of who should go next.
 If students are wearing masks, remind them they may need to speak more loudly than usual so everyone can hear them.
-Tell students that they will greet everyone with the greeting "Good morning" and their first name.
-Model the introduction: "Hello, my name is" Tell students to greet you by saying, "Good morning," Explain that they will not unmute to say good morning to you.
-Each student will then take a turn unmuting and introducing themselves using their first name: "Hello, my name is" The class responds: "Good morning," Students take turns greeting when you call their name, until everyone has been greeted.
-You can also post an order before the meeting for when students should introduce themselves.
+Explain that today everyone will introduce them- selves using their first and last name, and then they will be greeted by the class.
+Post the order so students will know when it is their turn.
+Then model the introduction: "Hi, my name is" Tell students to now all greet you by waving and saying, "Good morning," Each student then introduces themselves with their first and last name and classmates wave and respond, "Good morning," When students introduce themselves, they should unmute, but they should remain muted when they are waving and saying "Good morning" to others.